AtheosGame/AtheosGame.github.io/index.md

 We want to **abandon the grind feeling** in games doing countless hours of playtime without any meaningful rewards.

-Now the player will create unique items of metadata in the form of **Non Fungible Tokens (NFT)** in every successful level run.
+Now the player will create unique items of metadata in the form of **Non Fungible Tokens (NFTs)** in every successful level run.
 This adds several layers of complexity and uniqueness to the concept of creating your own items in a video game.

 To achieve this we base our foundation in three layers:
 * **The Game** - Lore, art direction, gameplay, mechanics, challenges and longevity.